darklang/docs/docs/first-cron.md

 ![assets/gettingstarted/crondaily.png](assets/gettingstarted/crondaily.png)

-2. To know if a report ran today, we'll compare it to the current time.
+2. To know if a request was executed today, we compare it to the current time.
 Let's assign the current time in seconds to a variable `timeSeconds`.
 The current time in seconds is `Date::now`, piped into `Date::toSeconds`.
 (Note: to create a pipe, type `|>` after the `Date::now` function).